clusterio/clusterio/README.md

 3. Type `node client.js start [instancename]` to create a new instance.

 To connect to a master server running on a remote machine, open config.json with your favourite text editor (notepad++).
-You can also set it up to use the official server browser server.
+You can also set it up to use the official server browser.

 Change masterIP to something like 31.152.123.14 (provided by master server owner)